-Parameter value Datacenter location NAM North American (actual datacenters are in the US) EUR Europe APC Asia Pacific CAN Canada
+Parameter value Datacenter location NAM North American (datacenters are in the US) EUR Europe APC Asia Pacific CAN Canada

-Use the following values for the Region parameter values to control which datacenter that Content Searches will run in when searching SharePoint sites and OneDrive locations.
-Note that the following table also shows which datacenter exports will be routed through.
+Use one of the following values for the Region parameter to control the datacenter location that searches will run in when searching SharePoint sites and OneDrive accounts.

-Parameter value Datacenter routing locations for export NAM US EUR Europe APC Asia Pacific CAN US AUS Asia Pacific KOR The organization's default data center GBR Europe JPN Asia Pacific IND Asia Pacific LAM US
+Parameter value Datacenter routing locations for SharePoint NAM US EUR Europe APC Asia Pacific CAN US AUS Asia Pacific KOR The organization's default datacenter GBR Europe JPN Asia Pacific IND Asia Pacific LAM US

-If you don't specify the Region parameter for a search permissions filter, the organizations default SharePoint region will be searched, then search results are exported to the closest datacenter.
+If you don't specify the Region parameter for a search permissions filter, the organization's default SharePoint region will be searched.
+Search results are exported to the closest datacenter.